Step Ahead: Beginning the Year with Proactive Discipline

-Many children today have difficulty with sensory issues, especially due to the increase of Autistic Spectrum Disorders.
 Sensory issues can present in many ways with aversion or compulsion.
 And young children may not understand or be able to express why they are feeling anxiety.
-For example, fluorescent lighting can be a stresser in many children.
-You may consider reducing the lighting by only turning on half of the lights.
+For example, fluorescent lighting can be a stresser, and you may consider reducing the lighting by only turning on half of the lights.
 Beginning the day with exercises, music or heavy work can help students get the wiggles out and regulate their body to be ready to learn.
-Bulletin Boards that are made of bright yellow paper with bright red trim and covering every wall may be over-stimulating, and bare walls may be under-stimulating.
+Bulletin Boards that are made of bright yellow paper with bright red trim and covering every wall may be over-stimulating, and bare walls may be under-stimulating or cause the room to echo.
 I have a box of fidget toys for certain students to hold during full group lessons.
 This lets their hands stay busy so that their brains can attend.
 For more ideas on how to create a sensory classroom, talk with your school's occupational therapist.

 4. Building Trust: